huggingface/hub-docs/tasks/src/conversational/about.md

 ## Task Variants

-This place can be filled with variants of this task if there's any.
+You can contribute variants of this task [here](https://github.com/huggingface/hub-docs/blob/main/tasks/src/conversational/about.md).

 ## Inference